 Before widespread cheap print, some dictionaries were only revised every forty years, but with new words being invented (accidentally and intentionally) every day, dictionaries today update their corpora annually (or even more often).
 Last year Sarah Palin’s Twitter typo “refudiate” caused quite a lexicological uproar.
 The New Oxford American Dictionary embraced the malapropism and added the word to their dictionary; the editors went so far as to choose the word as their 2010 Word of the Year.
 (Read our discussion of Palin’s slip-up here.)

 More recently in the New York Times Magazine, writer Lizzie Skurnick has started suggesting new words every week, such as brattle (to discuss one’s children, often at length), denigreet (to deliberately pretend to have never met someone), and smearch (to Google someone in hopes of finding bad news about him or her).
 (Brattle already is a word meaning “to scamper noisily,” but Skurnick proposed a new sense.)
 Her suggestions reveal the ethos of our time and offer a vocabulary to describe it, but we’d be surprised to see them in a dictionary any time soon.

-Early next year, we will be adding a few hundred new words to our dictionary.
+We’re adding new words to our dictionary regularly.
 What words do you think should we add?
 Where did you first see them?